May finds it lonely at the top, but battles on - for now

-LONDON It's lonely at the top for British Prime Minister Theresa May but she's holding on -- for now.
+LONDON (Reuters) - It's lonely at the top for British Prime Minister Theresa May but she's holding on -- for now.

 May faced calls to quit from inside and outside her ruling Conservative Party after losing its parliamentary majority in an ill-judged election that she did not need to call, plunging Britain into the worst political instability for decades.